zzc-1998/Point-cloud-quality-assessment/README.md

 # :point_right: 3DQA Databases (update)

+If you want to add PCQA papers and codes to this list, feel free to start a pull request.

+We are happy to see your contribution!

 ## Overview of the databases
 | Database              | Format | Attributes | Rated Models|
 |-----------------------|---------------------|---------------------|-----------|